 Google Slides allows two or more people to collaborate in real-time on edits to an online presentation.

-For this to happen, a Google Slides presentation creator needs to first share out his or her presentation with one or more people.
+For this to happen, a Google Slides presentation creator needs to first share out their presentation with one or more people.

 This is much more efficient than the traditional method of emailing a slide deck back and forth.
 With the email method, a slide deck can easily become “forked” into two or more different versions.
 It takes a lot more time to repeatedly “edit and email” than for multiple people to view (and edit) the same deck at the same time.